cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 reference.
 It is crucial not to confuse reference tag and, if present, function tag.

-A straight reference uses the argument as the provisional left hand side and the rump data item as the right hand side.
+A straight reference uses the argument as the provisional left-hand side and the rump data item as the right-hand side.
-An inverted reference uses the rump data item as the provisional left hand side and the argument as the right hand side.
+An inverted reference uses the rump data item as the provisional left-hand side and the argument as the right-hand side.

-In both cases, the provisional left hand side is examined.
-If it is a tag ("function tag"), it is "unwrapped": The function tag's tag number is established as the function to be applied, and the tag content is kept as the unwrapped left hand side.
+In both cases, the provisional left-hand side is examined.
+If it is a tag ("function tag"), it is "unwrapped": The function tag's tag number is established as the function to be applied, and the tag content is kept as the unwrapped left-hand side.
-If the provisional left hand side is not a tag, it is kept as the unwrapped left hand side, and the function to be applied is concatenation, as defined below.
+If the provisional left-hand side is not a tag, it is kept as the unwrapped left-hand side, and the function to be applied is concatenation, as defined below.
-The right hand side is taken as is as the unwrapped right hand side.
+The right-hand side is taken as is as the unwrapped right-hand side.

-If a function tag was given, the reference is replaced by the result of applying the unpacking function to be computed to the left and right hand sides.
+If a function tag was given, the reference is replaced by the result of applying the unpacking function to be computed to the left and right-hand sides.
 The unpacking function is defined by the definition of the tag number supplied.
 If that definition does not define an unpacking function, the result of the unpacking is not valid.

-If no function tag was given, the reference is replaced by the left hand side "concatenated" with the right hand side, where concatenation is defined as in {{sec-concatenation}}.
+If no function tag was given, the reference is replaced by the left-hand side "concatenated" with the right-hand side, where concatenation is defined as in {{sec-concatenation}}.

 As a contrived (but short) example, if the argument table is `["foobar", h'666f6f62', "fo"]`, each of the following straight (prefix)